 Why: This question shows you’re open to sharing.
 On a first date, go for a friendly rather than intimate tone when asking this question.

 10. Is it too noisy in here for you?

 Why: This shows you're considerate of other people's comfort.
 Don’t be afraid to change plans if you arrive at a restaurant and find it’s too noisy for a good conversation.

 11. Who do you live with?

-Why: If they still live with their Mom or they live with 10 roommates, this tells you something about how they like to live.
+Why: Whether they still live with their parents or they live with 10 roommates, their answer will tell you something about how they like to live.

 14. Is there anything you don't eat?

-Why: Helps you plan future dates but also gives you an opportunity to choose not to pursue dating someone who has very incompatible food preferences from you.
+Why: This helps you plan future dates, but may also give you an opportunity to choose not to pursue dating someone who has very incompatible food preferences from you.